coconutcow/UniGe-Graph-Analytics/Assignment2/Report_Assignment2.md

 ## Brace, breath, and begin

 #### Objective:
-Create and analyze your own graph.
-Understand the underlying concepts concerning Graphs, and be able observe the effects, benefits, and perils of a widely distributed network.
+Investigate the robustness of networks, and implement some changes on your network to visualize, and assess, the magnanimity of attacks on connected networks.

 #### Programming Language:
 Python, compiled using Jupyter Notebook